 A two-year degree option is available at the University of Wisconsin Whitewater at Rock County, part of the campus network that feeds into the nationally recognized University of

 Wisconsin System.
 In addition, a select number of four-year, collaborative degree offerings - such as Engineering and Nursing - have been added as demand for those areas of study are continually increasing.
 Another two-year option, Blackhawk Technical College, provides demand-driven certifications, associate degrees, and customized job-specific training for area employers and their employees.
 With multiple campus locations, including a location dedicated to Advanced Manufacturing, Blackhawk Technical College is a training provider of choice for many incumbent workers and area employers.
-Courtesy of a recent agreement, associate degree-level credits can now be transferred between Blackhawk Technical College and UWW-Rock County.
+Courtesy of recent credit transfer agreements, associate degree-level credits can now be transferred between Blackhawk Technical College and UWW-Rock County.